qkzk/fm/development.md

 - [ ] BUG: preview can stop and display "preview as empty"
 - [ ] BUG: status.index should be replaced by a bool instead of usize.
 - [ ] IMP: paths in command should always be OSString. use PathBuf::to_oss_string or whatever whenever it's possible.
+- [ ] IMP: fm-config : allow to reset config, cloud config, see keybinds, **install a plugin**
+- [ ] IMP: cd mode selection should update zoxide

 ## TODO

 ### Other ideas

-- [ ] IMP: cd mode selection should update zoxide
 - [ ] IMP: quicker trees using eza idea : https://github.com/eza-community/eza/blob/main/src/output/tree.rs ?
 - [ ] BUG: preview a pdf in right, open it with middle click, close it.
 Can't preview anything.
 Can't reproduce every time...
 - [ ] BUG: Camera folder crash.
 Can't reproduce